maierav/sensation/intro.md

 :alt: what perception is and is not
 :width: 80%

 Perception is what you see before you _think_ about _what_ you see.
-Recognition and perception can - but do not always - influence each other, which is further evidence that they are two separate processes.[^9]
+Recognition and perception can - but do not always - influence each other (which is further evidence that they are two separate processes).[^9]
 :::

 [^9]: [public domain source](https://commons.wikimedia.org/wiki/File:Pg_247_-_Doodle_(bw).jpg)